gschup/bevy_ggrs/README.md

 For explanation on how to use it, check the 👉[examples](./examples/)!

+## ⚠️ REFACTOR WARNING ⚠️

+Due to exciting upcoming [stageless scheduling](https://github.com/bevyengine/rfcs/pull/45) This whole plugin will have to be reworked from the ground up (Once it is there).
+Since I am not happy with using bevy-reflect to save and load snapshots of the world, I am looking forward to this refactoring!

 ## Live Demonstration

 bevy_GGRS has a demo app you can try in the browser!
 It uses [matchbox](https://github.com/johanhelsing/matchbox) to facilitate communication between browsers.
 Try it out with a friend!
 Just click the link and match with another player!
 (You can also open the link in two separate windows to play against yourself)